Funding & Learning Opportunities

 USDA Rural Development

-Special Evaluation Assistance for Rural Communities, population under 2,500, water and waste disposal projects.
+Special Evaluation Assistance for Rural Communities, population under 2,500, water & waste disposal projects.

 Emergency Community Water Assistance Grants